 Comment.
-Except for minor changes in language necessary to incorporate terms defined in the Evidence Code, this section duplicates and supersedes the second paragraph of Code of Civil Procedure Section 1871.
+Except for minor changes in language necessary to incorporate terms defined in the Evidence Code, this section states the substance of and supersedes the second paragraph of Code of Civil Procedure Section 1871.

 § 732.
 Calling and examining court-appointed expert